 Now, granted, we haven't had to test the outer limits of our policy, but we sleep better at night knowing that the people who write these policies have done their research and are writing them especially for people like us, and that our agent is educated in the unique needs of an expat client.

 What does it cost?
 Well, of course, costs vary depending on your age and pre-existing conditions.
 For the Working Gringos, who are in our early 50's, the cost is about $1400 USD apiece per year.
 Of course, there is an option to pay monthly or quarterly as well.
 The requirement for most of these policies is that you must be living outside the United States when you get the insurance, and must be planning to live outside the United States for six months hence.

 While we're sure that we were adequately insured when we bought our policy from GNP here in Merida, we paid almost $500 USD apiece for coverage similar to what we have now.
 But the entire package of documents was written in Spanish, making it very difficult for us to understand our policy and therefore, obtain any of our benefits.
 If we had known about the policy available for expats that we have now, we certainly would have bought that from the beginning.
-If you are in the market for expat health insurance, we highly recommend going to this page and contacting John McGee for a quote.

 Here is the contact information for insurance agents that we have used here in Merida and in whom we trust for the insurance we have mentioned above.